NORDIC TEXTILE ART - MAKING LOOPS - NORDIC/BALTIC 2026

 16.30 Boarding the boat to Stockholm.
 Departure 18.00.

-• Discussion time: How do we create visibility and opportunities for textile artists in the Nordic countries?
+On the boat discussion time: How do we create visibility and opportunities for textile artists in the Nordic countries?

 Monday 27 April